dackst/nayuta/notes.md

 * the fuck is a "Sprout Magatama"
   * doesn't appear during the corresponding quest it's listed under, and the phrase "芽吹きの勾玉" only appears in these same two files in the original Japanese.
 Unused dummy text?

+* (N.S.) - I previously removed this because I wanted to avoid [real world references](https://en.wikipedia.org/wiki/Old_Style_and_New_Style_dates), same as how the original translation would sometimes call the surface "Earth."
+However, this one might also serve as a hint that there are at least [two calendar systems](#zemuria-references) currently in use.

 ## technical notes